-Bioscience research is focused on synthetic biology, radiobiology, computational biology and structural biology and the characterization of biological systems.
-The department is home to Radiotracer Chemistry, Instrumentation and Biological Imaging (RCIBI), a suite of tools available for researching plant metabolism, drug development and neuroimaging.
+Biology research at Brookhaven National Lab is focused on synthetic biology, radiobiology, computational biology, structural biology and the characterization of biological systems.
 Together with the Collider-Accelerator Department, Biosciences operates the NASA Space Radiation Laboratory (NSRL), used by radiobiologists and physicists to study space radiation effects.

 Work in this area focuses on quantitative predictive models of complex biological systems and their underlying networks.
 Research is concentrated on understanding how they achieve robustness against noise and perturbations, and how they change in the course of evolution.